axewhyzed/glider/README.md

-# 🚀 Glider: The Stealthy, Async Scraping Engine
+# 🚀 Glider: The Professional Local Scraping Framework

 **Glider** is a high-performance, configuration-driven web scraping framework designed for the modern web.
-It bridges the gap between simple scripts and enterprise-grade extraction tools.
+It bridges the gap between simple Python scripts and enterprise-grade extraction tools.

 Built on **Python 3.11+**, it leverages **AsyncIO**, **Playwright**, and **Curl_CFFI** to provide a hybrid scraping engine that is fast, stealthy, and scalable.